 Lowell Francis at Age of Ravens diverts me from my daunting deed of daring to detail my dazzling days-gone-by to indulge in one of his dizzyingly distracting discussions!

-Barkley, put the Wayback Machine on 'pause', and hand me some Dayquil TM, and some Nyquil TM while you're at it.
-Heck, do they make Allquil?.
+Barkley, put the Wayback Machine on 'pause' and hand me some Dayquil TM, and some Nyquil TM.
+While you're at it, do they make Allquil?.
 I've got something I need to do...

 Lowell has an interesting post in which he asks the question, "When Does Your Game 'Open Up'?"

-By 'Open Up' he means the point at which the game the GMing is running gives more freedom, or the illusion of freedom, to the players and their PCs.
-At what point in the campaign experience do the players get to stop following the adventure path laid out before them, and start getting to do what they want to do, and go where they want to go.
+By 'Open Up' he means the point at which the game the GMing is running gives more freedom, or at least the illusion of freedom, to the players and their PCs.
+At what point in the campaign experience do the players get to stop following the adventure path laid out before them and start getting to do what they want to do and go where they want to go.

-I can say usually, or perhaps most often...hmmm...maybe I could say, "When running 'X' ", or even 'knowing my players', but all these conditions and many other things apply, and greatly change my verdict on the subject.
+I could say usually or perhaps most often...hmmm...maybe I could say, "When running 'X' " or even 'knowing my players', but all sorts of conditions apply and greatly change my verdict on the subject.

-What comes naturally for me (as it was just the way we played in our earliest days in the hobby) is quite a shock to the system for some.
-The main issue it seems, is that when give the chance to go anywhere, and do anything, most people will sit tight, and wait to be told where to go.
+What comes naturally for me (as it was just the way we played in our earliest days in the hobby) appears to be quite a shock to the system for some.
+The main issue it seems is that when you give people the chance to go anywhere and do anything, most people will sit tight and wait to be told where to go and what to do.

 "Isn't this the Quest-Giver?
-He should tell us exactly where to go, who to meet with, and that person will tell us exactly how many of what type of creature to slay for their pelts.
+He should tell us exactly where to go, who to meet with, and exactly how many of what type of creature to slay for their pelts.
 Right?"